A model for cholera with infectiousness of deceased individuals and vaccination: Model formulation

 Susceptible or vaccinated individuals acquire the infection through 3 pathways: from the water through the fecal-oral route, horizontally from person to person transmission or by contact with unsanitised dead bodies, with the transmission coefficients for these different pathways $\beta_W$, $\beta_I$ and $\beta_D$, respectively.
-Mass action incidence is used.
-As a consequence, the force of infection acting on susceptible individuals takes the form $\lambda_S = \beta_WW+\beta_II+\beta_DD$.
-Since we assume that vaccine effectiveness is the same regardless of the source of the immunological challenge, the force of infection acting on vaccinated individuals is $\lambda_V=\sigma\lambda_S$.
+Standard (proportional) incidence is used for direct contamination between humans (alive or dead), while a saturating incidence function $\beta_WW/(1+W)$ is used for contamination by the environment.
+As a consequence, the force of infection acting on susceptible individuals takes the form

+Note that this standard proportional formulation preserves density-independent transmission at the per-corpse level, ensuring that the contact rate with dead bodies scales relative to the total living human population rather than growing without bounds.
+Since we assume that vaccine effectiveness is the same regardless of the source of the immunological challenge, the force of infection acting on vaccinated individuals is $\lambda_V=(1-\sigma)\lambda_S$.

-Finally, regarding \emph{V. cholerae} in the water, they are subject to a \emph{per capita} death rate $d_C$.
-Contrary to some models on cholera (see, e.g., \cite{alarydah2013modeling,wang2022mathematical}), we do not assume that there is a logistic bacterial population dynamics in the water. \emph{V. cholerae} is a known inhabitant of brackish riverine, estuarine and coastal waters \cite{almagro2013cholera}.
-However, \emph{V. cholerae}'s population dynamics in natural environments is very complex \cite{lutz2013environmental} and dependent on a whole host of factors in a way that is described well by neither our model nor a logistic dynamics.
-As a consequence, as a first approximation, we decided to use the simplest form.
-We expand on this choice in the Discussion.
+Finally, regarding \emph{V. cholerae} in the water, they are subject to intrinsic population dynamics. \emph{V. cholerae} is a known inhabitant of brackish riverine, estuarine and coastal waters \cite{almagro2013cholera}, but its population dynamics in natural environments is very complex \cite{lutz2013environmental}.
+To capture this complexity, we consider an intrinsic growth of the bacteria exhibiting a strong Allee effect.
+Such an assumption incorporates both the natural death of bacteria at low concentrations and their capacity to sustain themselves when their concentration crosses a certain limit, the Allee threshold $A_C$.
+The environment has a carrying capacity $K_C$, and the growth rate is governed by $r_C$.

 Taking these assumptions into consideration, we obtain the following model,

 respectively.
 The model is considered with the initial condition